mukhlish32/messenger-api/README.md

 ### Conversations
 - `GET /conversations` - Retrieves a list of conversations with the latest message and unread message count
 - `GET /conversations/:id` - Retrieves a specific conversation with detailed information
+- `POST /conversations` - Create a conversation between users
 ### Messages
 - `GET /conversations/:conversation_id/messages` - Retrieves messages for a specific conversation
+- `GET /messages/:id` - Retrieves a specific message and updates its read status
 - `POST /messages` - Create and Send a message in a conversation
-- `GET /messages/:id` - Retrieves a specific message and updates its read status

 ## Testing